14 Best Web Design Tools in 2024: Comparison Guide

 Image of Marker.io integrations with popular project management tools

-One of the main advantages of Marker.io is the deep 2-way integrations with project management tools.
+Marker.io stands out for its deep 2-way integrations with project management tools.

 This means you don’t need to go back-and-forth between multiple dev tools and your PM software.